MecanicalDragon/obsidian_programming/Databases/MySQL Binlog.md

 	- **RBL**: write or ignore statements for the database defined by these properties, independently from what is the default database (the one selected by `USE`).

 https://dev.mysql.com/doc/refman/8.4/en/replication-options-binary-log.html

+### Replication and Triggers

+With statement-based replication, triggers executed on the master also execute on the slave.
+With row-based replication, triggers executed on the master do not execute on the slave.
+Instead, the row changes on the master resulting from trigger execution are replicated and applied on the slave.
+This behavior is by design.

+If you want triggers to execute on both the master and the slave, you must use SBL.
+However, to enable slave-side triggers, it is not necessary to use SBL exclusively.
+It is sufficient to switch to SBL only for those statements where you want this effect, and to use RBL the rest of the time.
+You can do it on the session level with the following commands:
+- `SET SESSION binlog_format = 'ROW';`
+- `SET SESSION binlog_format = 'STATEMENT';`